eric g johnson law

 They can also search your work computer without a warrant if they personally view something on the device as it is being used in public, or the device is being carried over international borders.

-In order to obtain a search warrant, investigators must prove to a judge that there is probable cause.
+In order to obtain a search warrant, investigators must focus on proving to the court that there is probable cause.
+The court evaluates the legality of the search and whether probable cause exists.
 What this means is that they have evidence or information that you committed a crime and that evidence of that crime is likely to be found in the area they are seeking a warrant to search.
 While most investigators take this responsibility seriously, there have been cases where evidence was obtained illegally.

 The Importance of Having an Attorney on Your Side If You’re Suspected of a Sex Crime